 My job has been offering tuition reimbursement for its employees for years.
 However, because I was still tied up with loans from my first run through of college I couldn’t consider re-enrollment so soon.
 Now debt free, it was time to warmup the java and hit the books again.
 But… as what?

 The job tuition program does offer coverage for a multitude of professions, but not social work oddly enough.
 Not that I think it would help now.
 The reason I was turned down from any social service job in the first place was not for my intelligence or lack of trying, but my lack of real-world experience.
 So even if I went back to school and earned a doctorate in social work, I would still only be book-smart and that is not what the social service industry wants.
 Being book-smart was not the same as being street-smart and no amount of studying would change that.
 I realize that now.
-As such, I made the difficult discussion to forsake the road of social work and began looking for a new direction.
+As such, I made the difficult decision to forsake the road of social work and began looking for a new direction.

 One day in the Spring of 2016, I was at work contemplating what to do with my life when came across a familiar poster.
 I have seen this poster several times to and from my work brakes, but that day it looked a little different somehow.
 The poster was advertising the need for welders and my warehouse can pay for the classes.
 “Welding?”
 I thought.
 The talent of being able to assemble pieces of metal for buildings, machines, and vehicles.
 My mind began to wonder.